Enter the Boardroom with Nurole

 office block

-Episode 18 - Investing time and assessing risk on financial services boards with Susannah Nicklin
+18. Susannah Nicklin - Investing time and assessing risk on financial services boards

 In addition to her board roles within the venture capital, private equity and social impact sectors, Schroder BSC Social Impact Chair Susannah Nicklin's professional background in financial services has made her well-versed in risk management and maximising return on investment.
 In a close conversation with Nurole CEO Oliver Cummings, Susannah discusses the core strategic and cultural differences between sitting on public and private boards, the evolution of investment trusts at the board level and the role of risk management in keeping boards goal-oriented and fiscally secure.